oslabs-beta/Konstellation/README.md

 - If your App is not instrumented with Opentelemetry instrumentation, the following instructions will provide a method to instrument a NodeJS, Python, or Java app with Opentelemetry Autoinstrumentation.
 Do note that errors may arise do due to a known issue with NodeJS native fetch and Opentelemetry's Autostrumentation, inter-pod traces will not correctly propagate.

 - Custom deployment of the Opentelemetry Operator Collector, and the deployment of the Jaeger Operator Operator and collector is possible.
 As long as the `Jaeger-frontend` is exposed on `localhost:16686`, Konstellation can be used.

+- The app has been tested to work on AWS EKS and unmanaged clusters, this application may work with other cloud kubernetes providers, but support for those systems has not yet been tested.

 # Installing Kubectl
 - Instructions to install kubectl [here](https://kubernetes.io/docs/tasks/tools/)